temporalio/cli/temporalcli/commandsmd/commands.md

     --namespace YourNewNamespaceName
 ```

-### temporal operator namespace create: Register new Namespace
+### temporal operator namespace create: Register a new Namespace

-The temporal operator namespace create command creates a new Namespace on the
+Create a new Namespace on the Temporal Server:
-Temporal Server.
-Namespaces can be created on the active Cluster, or any
-named Cluster:

 ```
 temporal operator namespace create \
-    --cluster YourCluster \
-    --namespace YourNewNamespaceName
+    --namespace YourNewNamespaceName \
+    [options]
 ````

-To create a global Namespace:
+To create a global Namespace, for cross-region data replication:

 ```
 temporal operator namespace create \